 How Long is the Course?

 If you sign up to take the course in a classroom, they will have a set schedule you will need to follow.
 I believe these usually take about 1 month to complete.
-If you purchase the online courses, you can complete it on your own timeframe.
+If you purchase the online courses, you can complete it in your own timeframe.
 It does need to be completed within 2 years of purchasing the course, however.

 Online coursework requires discipline to get through each section which can be challenging at times!
-It took me 4-5 months to complete my online course work.
+It took me 4-5 months to complete my online coursework.
 While I was completing it, we moved from Denver to Toledo, which took up a good amount of my time with packing and unpacking.
 Once you complete the 120 hours of pre-licensing work, you will schedule your exam.